Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 Mid-range (from US$130 to US$230)

 • Butterfly on Wellington Boutique Hotel Central – Looking for a perfect mid-range hotel?
-Some of the facilities at this property include free Wi-Fi, currency exchange, and laundry service, among others.
+Some of the facilities at this property include free Wi-Fi, currency exchange, and laundry service.
 Plus, you’ll be close to the Lan Kwai Fong area, where you can enjoy some nightlife and the other attractions in Central as well.

-• Butterfly on LKF Boutique Hotel Central – This hotel awaits with bright, super clean rooms with antique furnishings, and each guest gets a 4G Pocket Wi-Fi device that provides Internet access on the go.
+• Butterfly on LKF Boutique Hotel Central – This hotel offers bright, super-clean rooms with antique furnishings, and each guest gets a 4G Pocket Wi-Fi device that provides Internet access on the go.

 NOTE: There are no well-rated budget accommodations in Hong Kong’s Central District.
 If you’re traveling on a budget, I suggest booking your stay in the nearby neighborhoods of Wan Chai or Causeway Bay and exploring the Central District during the day.